 - SLB instances

 An SLB instance is a key load-balancing component in SLB.
 It receives traffic and distributes traffic to backend servers.
-To use the SLB service, you must create an SLB instance, and then configure the instance with at least one listener and two backend servers.
+To get started with SLB, you must create an SLB instance and add at least one listener and two ECS instances to the SLB instance.

-A listener checks client requests and forwards the requests to backend servers based on the configured rules.
-It also performs health checks on backend servers.
+A listener checks for connection requests from clients, forwards requests to backend servers, and performs health checks on backend servers.

 - Backend servers

 - High availability

-You can increase or decrease the number of backend servers as needed to expand the serving capacity of your applications.
+You can increase or decrease the number of backend servers to adjust the load balancing capacity for your applications.